-- a.
-Chimney structures not exceeding 1.2m in width and 1m in height on any elevation. - Architectural features (e.g., finials, spires) that do not exceed 1m in height. - c.
+- i.
+Chimney structures not exceeding 1.2m in width and 1m in height on any elevation. - ii.
+Architectural features (e.g., finials, spires) that do not exceed 1m in height. - iii.
 Solar and water heating components provided these do not exceed the height by more than 0.5m.